t7-reapy/t7_workspace/SCRIPTING.md

 When booting game after a successful linking of the scripts in the tools, and having error: *`Error linking script: "blabla.gsc"`*, usually it means one script file is missing from zone file.
 It mostly does this because link step does the linkage with zoned files, not files from the folder AFAIK.

 If the map includes weapons that are not linked (especially the ones buyable on the walls), the map doesn't run, and crashes instantly with error about zm_weapons or something.
-There is also a wallbuy limit I think, that makes the map crashes without errors.
+There is also a wallbuy limit around 20 (depends of the guns used on the walls it seems), that makes the map crashes without errors when using PAP.

 ## Powerups